-Hurricane Maria Leaves Puerto Rico Without Power, Hits Dominican Republic
+Hurricane Maria Leaves Puerto Rico Without Electricity, Hits Dominican Republic

 Puerto Rico is trying to start the process of recovering from Hurricane Maria — and it's doing so after the powerful storm blew homes apart, filled roads with water, and tore at its infrastructure.
 Flash floods are persisting, and the island has no electricity service.